neo-project/neo-blockchain-toolkit/quickstart.md

 <!-- markdownlint-enable -->
 # Neo Blockchain Toolkit for .NET Quickstart

-> Note, this quickstart has only been tested on Windows 10 and Ubuntu 18.04.

 ## Prerequisites

 > Note, both .NET core 2.2 and 3.0 are required.